 If you have immediate health concerns you should contact your medical professional in the first instance.

 To minimise food safety risks, eggs should be cooked thoroughly, this means they are cooked until whites are completely firm and yolk begins to thicken.

 For more information on cooking eggs safely, visit Enjoy eggs safely.

 NSW DPI has issued a Biosecurity (Salmonella Enteritidis) Control Order 2019 to assist in the management of the biosecurity risk posed by the spread of Salmonella Enteritidis (SE).
 The Order commenced on 1 August, 2019 and will remain in effect for two years from that date.

 Further information about the Control Order (PDF, 117.44 KB).

 Salmonella Enteritidis (SE) can be identified in the poultry industry through:

-If a farm has confirmed positive tests for Salmonella Enteritidis (SE) it is quarantined under an Individual Biosecurity Direction (IBD) that is issued by NSW DPI.
+If a poultry farm or facility has confirmed positive tests for Salmonella Enteritidis (SE) it is quarantined under an Individual Biosecurity Direction (IBD) that is issued by NSW DPI.
 The IBD puts legal restrictions on the farm so that eggs, birds, other livestock, equipment and litter are only able to be removed under a permit to a licenced or approved facility.

-Eggs on the farm are restricted from movement or sale.
+Eggs on the premises are restricted from movement or sale.
 DPI may issue a permit for the eggs to go to pulping.
 Any movement of eggs, birds etc. is only allowed under a permit to an approved facility.